TraSCE: Trajectory Steering for Concept Erasure: Experimental Results on Erasing Objects

 \paragraph{Evaluation Metric} We report the accuracy of predicting respective ImageNet classes using a pre-trained ResNet50 model \cite{he2016deep}.
 We report both the accuracy of the erased class and the accuracy of other classes.
 We want the accuracy of the erased class to be low, implying that the model does not recognize the erased object in the image (successful erasure).
 At the same time, we want the accuracy of other classes to be high, implying that this erasure does not impact other classes.

 \paragraph{Experimental Results} We summarize the quantitative results in Table \ref{tab:object}.
 As we mentioned before, the lack of additional information in the prompts makes it difficult to erase concepts without guiding them toward a secondary class.
 ESD, UCE, and RECE all update the model weights using a set of concepts they want to preserve.
-This is not the case for our approach, we do not update the model weight nor guide the generation towards a preservation set.
+This is not the case for TraSCE, which neither updates the model weight nor guides the generation towards a preservation set.
 Furthermore, the ResNet model is trained on the ImageNet dataset and thus contains some biases from this model.
-For example, aerial images are more likely to get classified as parachutes regardless of whether or not they contain a parachute because of preset biases from the dataset.
+For example, aerial images are more likely to get classified as ``parachutes'' regardless of whether or not they contain a parachute because of preset biases from the dataset.